 Our North Carolina data is refreshed every month to reflect current rates, offers, and lender availability in your state.

 For home improvements in North Carolina, the best option depends on your equity.
 If you have equity, a HELOC offers the lowest rates.
-If not, unsecured personal loans from LightStream or SoFi are excellent — no home equity needed and funds arrive in 1–3 days.
+If not, unsecured personal loans from LightStream or SoFi are excellent, no home equity needed and funds arrive in 1 to 3 days.

-In North Carolina, the highest-ROI home improvements are typically kitchen remodels (60–80% ROI), bathroom updates (60–67% ROI), and adding energy-efficient windows (65–73% ROI).
-Curb appeal projects also return 75–100% in competitive markets like Charlotte.
+In North Carolina, the highest-ROI home improvements are typically kitchen remodels (60 to 80% ROI), bathroom updates (60 to 67% ROI), and adding energy-efficient windows (65 to 73% ROI).
+Curb appeal projects also return 75 to 100% in competitive markets like Charlotte.

 Yes, you can get a home improvement loan in North Carolina with bad credit.
 Avant and Upstart accept scores as low as 580 and 300 respectively.
-The tradeoff is higher rates (15–36% APR).
+The tradeoff is higher rates (15 to 36% APR).
 Alternatively, FHA Title I loans are available with no minimum credit score.